— Topics —

 This time, I would like to explain the relationship between the mind and the mechanism of gaining weight.

-On the other hand, people who are thin think, "If I skip a meal, I will get thinner.”
-So they try not to skip meals and try to eat more high-calorie foods even if they can’t eat a lot.
+On the other hand, people who are thin tend to think, “I want to gain a little more weight” or “If I skip a meal, I will get thinner.”
+So, they try not to skip meals and try to eat foods with more calories even though they can’t eat a lot in one sitting.

 Then why is it that obese people can’t lose weight even though they reduce caloric intake, but exercise?
 And why can’t thin people gain weight even though they eat a lot of calories?